puzzle/delivery-pipeline-concept/stages/04-manual-tests/README.md

     non-exhaustive tests to ensure that the most important functions work

-3. manual tests

 ## Stage Output

-Passing this step means that the deployable artefact from the [packaging stage](../02-packaging/README.md) is ready to deployed to production.
+Passing this step means that the deployable artifact from the [packaging stage](../02-packaging/README.md) is ready to deployed to production.

 The output will be:

-* test report
+* Test report